DanielBakovic/license-manager-for-woocommerce/readme.txt

 == Changelog ==

+= 1.2.1 - 2019-04-18 =

+* Fix - "There was a problem adding the license key." error message should not appear any more when adding a license key.

 = 1.2.0 - 2019-04-17 =
 * Add - You can now define how many times a license key can be activated using the plugin REST API endpoints.
 * Add - You can now define how many license keys will be delivered on purchase.